Why papercuts won’t kill you

 A bit irritated, you finally turn the damn page this time without injuring yourself and continue with your thrilling story.

 While you were complaining about getting a papercut, your body had a very different experience.
 From the perspective of your skin cells, a huge dagger just fell from the sky ripping your outer layer of skin apart.
-Not only that but the hundreds of thousands of bacteria¹ that were chilling² on your skin are now trying to get into the wound and make your body their home.
+Not only that but the hundreds of thousands of bacteria¹ that were chilling² on your skin are now trying to get into the wound and make your

 --